yasminsarkhosh/machine-learning-bsc-thesis-2024/weekly-meetings-yasmin.md

   - What should we prepare/what are the requirements/expectations?

 ### What are the agreements after this meeting? (to fill in after the meeting)
+* V fromt the report: It could be relevant to mention/discuss papers on bias reduction, fairness etc within the more machine learning-focused papers in medical imaging domain - these studies exist but tend to focus on a few datasets, because many datasets do not have this information
+- Look into related work in the MICCAI 2023 papers beyond the selection

+* Background
+  - section 2.d: the example of diabetes is a bit far out of the scope of the paper, look into examples within MICCAI 2023
+  - sex change in medical imaging as a section (inconsistency in definitions/meanings/terms)
+  - gender vs sex: define what you are focusing on and what contributes gender and/or sex, not clear if they report biological sex or gender (was how you define yourself as)

+* For writing sections
+  * recipe and the justification: salt, acid, heat, Explain why the steps are important, and why you cannot go to step 4 before going through step 1 and 2 and 3.

+* Exam
+ -